itthinx/frankencookie/readme.txt

 = How can I style the output? =

-The widget can be styled quite easily using CSS rules.
+The output can be styled quite easily using CSS rules and filters provided by the renderer class.

-- the widget's CSS class is `frankencookie`
+- the outer container uses the class `frankencookie-container`
 - the message is wrapped in a `div` with class `frankencookie-message`
 - the link to hide the message is also in a div with class `frankencookie-hide`